makovstanislav/blog/posts/2022-04-02-context-functions.md

 The process of getting this code on board a SR2 rocket goes as follows:

-1. The Scala code is compiled
+1. The Scala code is compiled.
 2. The compiled program is executed by the JVM.
-The job of this program is to translate the instructions `activateStage()`, `Throttle := 1` and `Pitch := 25` into equivalent instructions in the game's built-in programming language and write them as a program into the game's directory.
+The job of this program is to translate the instructions `activateStage()`, `Throttle := 1` and `Pitch := 25` into equivalent instructions in the game's built-in programming language and write them as an in-game program into the game's directory.
 3. In the game, the player loads the program into their desired spacecraft.
 4. The player starts the flight simulation with the spacecraft in question, and the program loaded into the spacecraft is executed.